klarkent/ha-bp-auto-lights/README.md

     you set bright lights in a room because you are studying.
 Once you go out of the room and come back, the lights go on at the same color and brightness as before, instead of the "default" scene.
+- **FUTURE** *Multiple-area support*: Supports commanding sub-areas inside the same room (mostly for Aqara FP2) so that you can add additional behaviour to lights.
+Example: set the brightness of a wardrobe light to 100% when someone is there for X seconds.
 - **FUTURE** *Energy saver*: dims the lights to a certain percentace immediately after the last person leaves the room.
 - **FUTURE** *Auto-manual-mode*: This depends on whether it will be possible to